kube-zen/zen-lead/README.md

 Zen-Lead is a **non-invasive leader election controller** for Kubernetes that provides network-level single-active routing without requiring application code changes or mutating workload pods.

+**Key Differentiation:** Unlike client-go leader election libraries (which require application code changes), zen-lead provides a **network contract** that works for any client, any language, without code changes.
+Simply annotate a Service and connect to the leader Service endpoint.

 ## 🎯 What Zen-Lead Does

 Zen-Lead watches Services with the `zen-lead.io/enabled: "true"` annotation and automatically: